f4exb/sdrangel/sdrgui/limerfeusbgui.md

 <h2>6.
 Apply changes</h2>

 Use this button to apply configuration changes.
 You must press this button to make any of your changes active.
+Whenever a change requires the LimeRFE configuration to be changed to become effective this button becomes green to suggest it should be activated.

 <h2>7.
 Close dialog</h2>